 I’m all for going for it, but take a step back before you do anything hasty.
 Remember, this is your money, and you don’t want to lose it.
 Before you trade, it’s smart to learn a bit about the process and theory behind trading so that you don’t lose your money in ways that could easily be avoided.

-The challenge was created for this exact reason.
-It is designed to educate the Tim Sykes Million Challenge team on trading in an applicable, real-life way.
+The Challenge was created for this exact reason.
+It is designed to educate the Tim Sykes Millionaire Challenge team on trading in an applicable, real-life way.
 We progress into real advice and methods that you can put to work.
 I don’t want you to wait years and years to make your first trade, but I do want you to have an idea of what you’re doing before you dive in.

 2. Have a willingness to learn.
 It’s best that you learn this early on in your career: as a trader, the need to keep learning will never end.
 Seeking out an education, as discussed in the previous point, is partially so that you can make educated trades.
 But it’s only the tip of the iceberg.